Linaro/website/_pages/services_bsp-builds-support.md

     - Middleware development and integration
     - Maintaining builds, testing and supporting BSP’s

-Developer Services maintains high standards for design, implementation and testing all while folowing customer guidelines and regulatory/compliance specifications as needed.
+Developer Services maintains high standards for design, implementation and testing all while following customer guidelines and regulatory/compliance specifications as needed.
 Let us help you maintain your BSP.